MatusOllah/gophengine/BUILDING.md

 2. Run `make` in the cloned repo's directory:
     * `cd ./gophengine/ && make`

-Go [here](https://ebitengine.org/en/documents/install.html) for more details.
+For more details, visit the [Ebitengine installation guide](https://ebitengine.org/en/documents/install.html).